invisible-garden/cm24-projects/ZKResearch/README.md

 - High-level outline of the main technical components, tech you used and approaches used in the project.

-## What do you plan to achieve with your project?

-What is the plan for this project from now on?
-Do you plan to continue to work on it?
-Do you want some help?
-How could we help you?

-## Lessons Learned (For Submission)

-- What are the most important takeaways from your project?
-- Are there any patterns or best practices that you've learned that would be useful for other projects?
-- Highlight reusable code patterns, key code snippets, and best practices - what are some of the ‘lego bricks’ you’ve built, and how could someone else best use them?

-## Project Links (For Submission)

-Please provide links for the project repo and to any relevant documentation, code, or other resources that you've used in your project.

 ## Video Demo (For Submission)